Pandinosaurus/mstrimas.github.io/_source/2016-02-26-rstudio-cloud-1.rmd

 ### Step 2: Instance Type

 Now you'll be prompted to select an instance type, this specifies the characteristics (and price) of the virtual machine you'll be creating.
 The sky's the limit here, you could create a machine with 40 cores and 160 GB of RAM, but we'll stick with the default Free Tier (*t2.micro*) here.
-This a very basic machine that is good for simple tasks.
+This is a very basic machine that is good for simple tasks.
 And, most importantly, it doesn't cost a penny!
 Select the *Free Tier*, then click the *Next: Configure Instance Details* button.

 <img src="/img/rstudio-cloud/instance-type.png" style="display: block; margin: auto;" />